alexinorbit/simulzine.com/README.markdown

-In this repository you' ll find the source code for simulzine.com , mostly the blog of Alex Giannakidis It is a static blog generated with Hyde.
+In this repository you' ll find the source code for simulzine.com , mostly the blog of Alex Giannakidis It is a static blog generated with Hyde from  lakshmivyas